ros-workshop/manipulation/README.md

 You should now be able to plan a path and see the robot move in Gazebo.
 Spend some time to use the `Motion planning` rviz plugin.

+**Note**: If you're using the `rqt_joint_trajectory_controller` plugin, you will need to have this in an "off" state (red) in order to successfully "Plan and Execute".
+If you attempt to do so with this in the "on" state (green) the arm will not move.

 ## Programmatically using Moveit for Manipulation tasks